 HackerOne provides functionality to allow you to define your program's scope by listing assets that are considered in or out of scope for your program.

 HackerOne supports the following types of assets:

-Note: If you'll be providing a different version than the one available in the App Store, please detail the invitation process in the instructions.
+Note: If you are providing a different version than the one available in the App Store, please detail the invitation process in the instructions.

-Note: If you'll be providing a different version than the one available in the App Store or Testflight, please detail where they can be located.
+Note: If you are providing a different version than the one available in the App Store or Testflight, please detail where they can be located.

-Note: If you'll be providing a different version than the one available in the Play Store, please detail where they can be located.
+Note: If you are providing a different version than the one available in the Play Store, please detail where they can be located.

-Source Code, Downloadable Executables, and Hardware Identifiers aren't validated.
-You're free to use this in whatever suits your naming conventions.
+Other, Source Code, Downloadable Executables, and Hardware Identifiers aren't validated.
+You're free to use this in a way that suits your naming conventions.